 I didn’t realize it then, but opportunities are often times just distractions in disguise.

-Every one of those arrows is a different project, focus, thing… that required my energy and time.
+Each of those arrows is a different project, focus, or thing… that required my energy and time.

-And as you may be able to relate… when you are working on so many things… none of those things are able to really grow to their full potential.
+And as you may be able to relate… when you are working on so many things… none of those things can really grow to their full potential.

 On the right…